 ...

+You collect a credit.
+Keep it if price stays above the short strike; the long strike caps the loss.
 30-Second Summary A bull put spread sells a put at a higher strike and buys a put at a lower strike — same underlying, same expiration.
 You receive a net credit upfront.
 If the underlying stays above the short put strike at expiration, both puts expire worthless and you keep the full credit.
 If it falls below the short strike, your profit erodes.
 If it crashes through the long strike, you’ve hit your maximum loss — defined and capped.

 ...